QuantEcon/lecture-source-jl/source/rst/more_julia/data_statistical_packages.rst

     using DataVoyager
     iris |> Voyager()

-The ``Voyager()`` function creates a separate window for analysis
+The ``Voyager()`` function creates a separate window for analysis.

 Statistics and Econometrics
 =============================

-While Julia is not intended as a replacement for R, Stata, and similar specialty languages, it has a growing number of packages aimed at statistics and econometrics
+While Julia is not intended as a replacement for R, Stata, and similar specialty languages, it has a growing number of packages aimed at statistics and econometrics.

-Many of the packages live in the `JuliaStats organization <https://github.com/JuliaStats/>`_
+Many of the packages live in the `JuliaStats organization <https://github.com/JuliaStats/>`_.

 A few to point out